 UK workers have among the longest working weeks in Europe, with estimates ranging from 38.4 to 42.5 hours on average.
 The question is, how many of those hours are actually spent working?
-This then raises a further question: what are employees doing with the rest of their time?
+This then raises a further question: should we rethink the working week and what are employees doing with the rest of their time?

 This post looks to answer these questions, as well as offer a few suggestions for how you can use these findings to increase your own staff’s productivity.